killergerbah/asbplayer/README.md

 - Install the Chrome [extension](https://github.com/killergerbah/asbplayer/releases/latest).
 - Drag-and-drop a subtitle file into the video element you want to sync.
 - Or, load a subtitle file into asbplayer and use the camera button in the bottom right.
-- If the icon does not appear try refreshing the video in the other tab.
 - It is recommended to use an extension keyboard shortcut (`Ctrl+Alt+X` by default) to mine subtitles since that will include audio/screenshots.
-If the keyboard shortcut is not working for some reason try:
-    - Uninstalling and reinstalling the extension and restarting Chrome.
-    - Verifying the keyboard shortcut is bound as in this [video](https://youtu.be/wYWbgovfNlI).

 ### Anki
 - Synchronous workflow:
     - For synced streaming video, open the Anki dialog during playback by using `Ctrl+Shift+X`.